Mario7F/RHEL9/StudyNotes/Key_Notes.md

  #### Providing Access To Specific Task
  - Use drop-in files to provide admin access to specific task
-  - username `ALL=/sbin/useradd,/usr/bin/passwd
+  - username `ALL=/sbin/useradd,/usr/bin/passwd` (Able to add users and change their password)
 - Consider using command arguments to make the commands more specific
-  - `%users ALL=/bin/mount /dev/sdb,/bin/umount /dev/sdb
+  - `%users ALL=/bin/mount /dev/sdb,/bin/umount /dev/sdb`
-  - username `ALL=/usr/bin/passwd,! /usr/bin/passwd root
+  - username `ALL=/usr/bin/passwd,! /usr/bin/passwd root` (able to change passwords but not for the root account)

  #### 8.5 Using Secure Shell
  - By default, all RHEL servers run a Secure Shell (SSH) server